 When baking, err on the side of caution.
 Don’t follow the bake time in a recipe blindly, especially if you’re not entirely familiar with your oven.
 Always, always, always check your baked goods well before the recipe says to.
 And in many ovens, items need to be turned so they cook evenly.
 Also, take cookies out just a shade too early and leave them on the sheet to cool--this will finish them beautifully.
 And if you’re unsure of your oven, experiment with a small batch before committing a whole recipe.

 Now, go get started on your easy homemade holiday gifts!

 Nobody expects drop cookies--so named because you simply drop the cookie dough by spoonfuls onto the cookie sheet--during the holidays, but everybody loves them, and they make very easy homemade holiday gifts.
-Although drop cookies are every bit as delicious as their fancier counterparts, I would gift them only on a variety plate because they’re not really fancy enough to stand alone at holiday time.
-I would also ice them, if they are the type to take an icing (e.g., chocolate chip cookies don't need it).
-I give just a few recipes here to get you started.
+Although drop cookies are every bit as delicious as their fancier counterparts, we recommend gifting them only on a variety plate; unless they're some exotic specialty that your friends and family look forward to all year long, they’re not fancy enough to stand alone at holiday time.

 The recipe on the bag of chips is a classic.
 To make these a little fancier, use white chocolate chips and macadamia nuts.
 Yummm!